 The Growing Strong Neighbourhoods Project has four gardens:

 - Glen Garden - has 51 garden plots, and is located on Glenforest Drive

 - Multicultural Garden - has 36 garden plots, located on Ashburn Avenue (off Bayers Road)

 - Killam Garden - has 14 plots, built by Killam Properties on Plateau Crescent

 - Mosaic Garden - has 32 plots, located on Willet Street (near Mosaic Church)

 Who can apply?

-Anyone who lives in Clayton Park or Fairview can apply.
+Anyone who lives in the Clayton Park, Fairview or Mumford area can apply.
 Although the gardens are very popular amongst newcomer families, gardens also are held each year for long-term residents in the neighbourhoods where the gardens are located.
 The goal is for the gardens to become a place where people can not only grow healthy, fresh vegetables to feed their families, but also a place where newcomers and long-term residents can interact, learn from each other, and feel less like strangers.
 All gardeners share a raised bed (each family plot is approximately 4'x 6').